 In some rare cases, ear mites can spread from dogs to humans.
 They can also more easily spread from dogs to other dogs and cats.
 If a dog in your home is confirmed to have ear mites, it’s critical that you have them treated immediately along with all other pets in your home.

 Sometimes, ear irritation can be caused by allergens.
 In that case, your dog may need medication to help with chronic allergy symptoms.
 That’s where Dutch can help.
 For dogs suffering from ear discomfort due to allergies or anxiety, Dutch telemedicine for pets can be a good option to seek science-backed help.
-Our veterinarians have been trained to spot the signs of allergies and anxiety in dogs and can prescribe any allergy or anxiety medicine for dogs you need to keep your pet healthy at an affordable price.
+Our veterinarians can treat a variety of conditions and provide useful guidance on topics like ear health.
+Try Dutch today.